spdk/spdk/doc/idxd.md

 spdk_idxd_submit_dualcast               | @copybrief spdk_idxd_submit_dualcast()
 spdk_idxd_submit_fill()                 | @copybrief spdk_idxd_submit_fill()

-## Pre-defined configuration {#idxd_configs}
+## Kernel vs User {#idxd_configs}

-The low level library can be initialized either directly via `spdk_idxd_set_config` or through an RPC via one of the accelerator framework modules that rely on the low level IDXD library.
-Either way, the underlying hardware will be set to the pre-defined hardware configuration below:
+The low level library can be initialized either directly via `spdk_idxd_set_config`, passing in a value of `true` indicates that the IDXD kernel driver is loaded and that SPDK will use work queue(s) surfaced by the driver.
+Passing in `false` means that the SPDK user space driver will be used to initialize the hardware.

-Config: 1 group, 1 work queue, 4 engines in the group.